eduardocamaratta/prompt-config/README.md

 ## Dev Tools Management: Mise

 I highly recommend having mise installed.
 It's a lightweight prompt injection that manages dev tools, environment variables and tasks.
 Mise can not only manage versions for several languages (think of it as nvm & rvm together) but also several developer tools, similarly to how languages are managed.
 It allows to easily replicate a development environment without having to resort to containers.
-Even if a certain project doesn't have a mise config, you can create your own mise.toml file to keep your environment consistent for that project.
-Same for your whole system, you could always have your set of developer tools installed.
+Even if a certain project doesn't have a mise config, you can create your own mise.local.toml file to keep your environment consistent for that project.
+Same for your whole system, you could always have your set of developer tools managed with a ~/.config/mise/config.toml file.

 ## Shell